hannes-hochreiner/sensor-node/README.md

 Other candidates where the LPC81/2 (higher power and no AES) and the STM32F03 (no AES).

 ### Sensor selection
-Adafruit Si7021 breackout board.
+Adafruit Si7021 breakout board.
 Seems to be a good sensor, which I could get my hands on for a reasonable price.
-My preference would have been to use the sensor without the breackout board, but since it came in a leadless package I needed the breackout board.
+My preference would have been to use the sensor without the breakout board, but since it came in a leadless package I needed the breakout board.

 ### Wireless chip selection
 The Si4012, because it is cheap and has very good documentation.